Stand up for the facts!

 That’s what Sheriff Chad Bianco said after a Las Vegas man was arrested on state weapons charges at a checkpoint outside former President Donald Trump’s Oct.
 12 rally in Coachella Valley, California.

-Trump was shot in the ear at a July 13 rally in Butler, Pennsylvania, by gunman Thomas Matthew Crooks, who was then killed by a Secret Service sharpshooter.
+Trump was shot in the ear at a July 13 rally in Butler, Pennsylvania, by gunman Thomas Matthew Crooks, whom a Secret Service sharpshooter then killed.
 After a second assassination attempt on Trump, Ryan Wesley Routh was indicted on charges he staked out Trump’s Florida golf course Sept.
 15.

 Federal authorities and the Trump campaign, as of Oct.
 14, had not described the Oct.
 12 incident as an assassination attempt, however.

 The suspect, Vem Miller, posted a lengthy Oct.
-14 video statement vehemently disputing the sheriff’s statement and describing himself as a fervent Trump supporter who had previously been in close proximity to the former president at other rallies, even having spoken with Trump’s sons, Donald Jr. and Eric, at events.
+14 video statement vehemently disputing the sheriff’s statement and describing himself as a fervent Trump supporter who had previously been near the former president at other rallies, even having spoken with Trump’s sons Donald Jr. and Eric at events.

 The Riverside County Sheriff’s Department said in an Oct.
 13 press release that Miller was arrested Oct.
 12 at a checkpoint near the Trump rally and was "illegally in possession of a shotgun, a loaded handgun, and a high-capacity magazine."
 It said he was "taken into custody without incident and booked at the John J. Benoit Detention Center for possession of a loaded firearm and possession of a high-capacity magazine.
 This incident did not impact the safety of former President Trump or attendees of the event."